omega8cc/boa/docs/MIGRATE.md

 sites a panel has disabled (placeholder vhost) and suspended accounts are listed as not probed.
-The tool waits for each such site to actually answer — up to `_RENAME_SERVE_WAIT` seconds per site, default 180 — accepting 200/301/302 but self-calibrating against the box's catch-all vhost, so an "Under Construction" 200 for a nonexistent Host never counts as serving.
+The tool waits for each such site to actually answer — up to `_RENAME_SERVE_WAIT` seconds per site, default 180 — accepting 200/301/302, and a 401 or 403 as well (an auth or IP allow-list answer proves the vhost is live and routed to the right site, logged as `serves (<code>, protected)`), but self-calibrating against the box's catch-all vhost, so an "Under Construction" 200 for a nonexistent Host never counts as serving.
 The closing summary ends with either
 `Sites : all N renamed site(s) confirmed serving` or `NOT SERVING : <uris>` —